 From my personal point of view, what I found out was that being consistent is essential.
 I thus uploaded new photos constantly try out various styles so as to see which one was better than another.
 Therefore, by talking to other people online via forums and Twitter for instance, you can get to know some useful information on the current market situation.

-Also Read This: How to Delete a Behance Page
+Also Read This: How to Upload Your Portfolio on Behance

 Types of Licenses and Their Impact on Earnings